openwallet-foundation-labs/credhub/docs/running-docker.md

 # Running Docker images
 To run the docker compose setup, copy the `.env.example` to `.env` in the root folder.
-Modify the values if required.
+The example file comes with an example configuration that should be changed when used in production.

+Most of the services are validating if the required environment variables are set, if not the process will exit with an error message.

 ## Building containers
 The containers are built via the tasks in each nx app like:
 ```bash
 nx run holder-app:container
 ```
-To build multiple project at once, you can use the run many command:
+To build multiple projects at once, you can use the `run-many` command:
 ```bash
 nx run-many --target=container --all
 ```